wmeitzen/machine-learning/automower/mark_07/readme.md

 `select * from modelinfo where average_run_length < perfect_run_length * 2 order by lawn_size;`

+As of the time of writing, there are no hyperparameter settings that learned how to mow lawn sizes larger than 12x12.

 You can execute the SQL while **iterate_learn_test.py** is running.

 I have a fairly beefy machine, and it takes ~3 days to run through all of the hyperparameter combinations.